anjrv/edr_report/final_project.md

 ### Smartphone storage

 The initial variant of the Android application kept all measurements in RAM until they were ready to be exported.
 This is fine for relatively short test runs but can become a problem when dealing with longer sessions (an hour long session will produce nearly two million rows of measurements) or when we want to do multiple consecutive sessions such as connecting or back to back test flights.
 What is required then is to periodically write measurements to long term storage and free up RAM.
-Later, these data-frame files can be read from disk and sent whenever the possibility arises.
+Later, these dataframe files can be read from disk and sent whenever the possibility arises.

 ### Permanent storage (Database)

 For this portion of our tech stack we chose to use NoSQL, MongoDB specifically.
 Due to the potential of large bulk inserts as well as large deletions following a standard SQL table format becomes problematic.
 While SQL primary and foreign keys can give us relatively quick select lookups these constraints within a single table also make insertions slower \cite{mongo}.

 Since our main use cases do not include updating individual fields or complex joins between tables we decided to adopt a more flexible model.
 When measurements are stored a table is dynamically created for that specific date.
 For each date we can have an individual collection for both the values of interest as well as each measuring session that happened on that day.
 This format allows us to bulk insert with no indexing concerns but allows us to look and export entire sessions without having to explicitly search for values.
 In essence this is similar to a filing cabinet where each drawer is a date and each folder within a drawer is a specific session.
-The way this kind of segmenting works could be represented as can be seen in Fig. 5.
+The way this kind of segmenting works could be represented as seen in Fig. 5.

 \pagebreak

 \begin{figure}
 \begin{center}
-\resizebox{0.6\textwidth}{!}{
+\resizebox{0.7\textwidth}{!}{
 \begin{tikzpicture} [node distance = 2cm, auto]

-\node (q0) [state] {MongoDB};
+\node (q0) [rectangle, draw] {MongoDB};
-\node (q1) [state, below right = of q0] {10-08-2022};
+\node (q1) [rectangle, draw, below right = of q0] {10-08-2022};
-\node (q2) [state, below left = of q0] {09-08-2022};
+\node (q2) [rectangle, draw, below left = of q0] {09-08-2022};
-\node (q3) [state, below left = of q1] {RKV-EGS};
+\node (q3) [rectangle, draw, below left = of q1] {RKV-EGS};
-\node (q4) [state, below = of q1] {AEY-RKV};
+\node (q4) [rectangle, draw, below = of q1] {AEY-RKV};
-\node (q5) [state, below = of q2] {IFJ-AEY};
+\node (q5) [rectangle, draw, below = of q2] {IFJ-AEY};

 \path [-stealth, thick]
     (q0) edge node [above right] {$Database$} (q1)